Game-Night-2301/game-night-be/README.md

 * User Authentication
   * Google OAuth and/or Board Game Atlas OAuth
 * Cache external API calls to improve performance
+* Implement a friends list for users (Add people they know)
 * Consume additional external API to expand beyond just tabletop games to video games and alike
   * Set up functionality to organize and plan, similar to board game nights:
     * Video Game tournaments